Skip to Content

 Starting Procedure

-As you know, there’s a starting procedure which must be followed before your mower will start.
-You can check out the starting procedure here – “How to Start a Husqvarna Ride-on Mower”.
+As you know, there’s a starting procedure that must be followed before your mower will start.
+You can check out the starting procedure here – “How to Start a Husqvarna Ride-on Mower.”

-The main sensors are: brake pedal; seat; gear lever; blade engage control switch or lever and some models such as John Deere will have one fitted to the hood (Hood open – no start).
+The main sensors are the brake pedal; seat; gear lever; blade engage control switch or lever, and some models, such as John Deere, will have one fitted to the hood (Hood open – no start).

 Sensors – This older style Craftsman / Jonsered / Husqvarna blade lever causes lots of no-start problems.